Maus3rSR/Hajime/CONTRIBUTING.md

 If you have a **general question** about **Hajime**, [you can send me an email][author-email].

+Also be sure to take note of our [code of conduct][code-of-conduct].

 ## Fork & create a branch

 If this something you can contribute, then [fork Hajime][repo-fork] and create a branch with a descriptive name.